geoctrl/modal/readme.md

  - `npm start`
  - go to `localhost:8080` in your browser

-## Use
+## Using the module as a dependency

-This module was purposefully built to be a dependency in an Angular, so the ng-module needs to be passed in:
+This module was purposefully built to be a dependency in an Angular application, so the ng-module needs to be passed in as an argument:

-    let app = angular.module('tuteApp', []);
+    let app = angular.module('app', []);

 import the module

-    import modal from '@tutegenomics/modal';
+    import modal from 'ts-modal';

 initialize and pass in your ng-module (app)